jimatas/Developist.Core.Utilities/ReadMe.md

 # Developist.Core.Utilities

-Meant as a collection of general utilities that are usable in .NET 5.0 projects.
-For now, precondition checking in the form of guard clauses is the main functionality provided.
+A collection of general utilities that are usable in .NET 5.0 projects.
+For now, the main functionality provided consists of a standard set of guard clauses for the purpose of precondition checking.

 ## Ensure.Argument

-Guard clauses are implemented as extension methods on the `IEnsureArgument` interface.
+The guard clauses are implemented as extension methods on the `IEnsureArgument` interface.
 An instance of a class that implements that interface is exposed through the static read-only `Argument` field of the static `Ensure` class, allowing for the following syntax when calling the guard clauses.

 ```csharp
 Ensure.Argument.NotNull(aParameter, nameof(aParameter));